Block Interpolation: A Framework for Tight Exponential-Time Counting Complexity: The Block Interpolation Framework

-We reduce $\coeff p\leqSERF\eval{\vec{p}}$ by means of interpolation.
+We perform the reduction $\coeff p\leqSERF\eval{\pmult p}$ by means of interpolation.
 Recall that, in the univariate case, to obtain $p(G)$ for an $m$-edge graph $G$, we require the evaluations of $p(G;\xi)$ at $m+1$ distinct points $\xi$.
-For the multivariate generalization $\vec{p}$, we can interpolate via Lemma~\ref{lem: multivar-interpolation}: Since $\vec{p}$ is multilinear, this requires the evaluations of $\vec{p}(G;\xi)$ on a grid $\Xi$ with two distinct values per coordinate, say $\Xi=[2]^{m}$.
-By Lemma~\ref{prop: coefficients}, the coefficients of $p$ can be obtained from those of $\vec{p}$, so we could interpolate $\pmult p$ to recover $p$.
+For the multivariate generalization $\pmult p$, we could in principle interpolate via Lemma~\ref{lem: multivar-interpolation}: Since $\pmult p$ is multilinear, this requires the evaluations of $\pmult p(G;\xi)$ on a grid $\Xi$ with two distinct values per coordinate, say $\Xi=[2]^{m}$.
+By Lemma~\ref{prop: coefficients}, the coefficients of $p$ can be obtained from those of $\pmult p$, so we could interpolate $\pmult p$ to recover $p$.

-While this detour seems extremely wasteful due to its $2^{m}$ (rather than $m+1$) incurred evaluations, it yields the following reward: For each variable $x_{e}$ in $\vec{p}$, Lemma~\ref{lem: multivar-interpolation} only requires us to substitute \emph{two} distinct values (or \emph{weights}) into $x_{e}$, whereas interpolation on $p$ requires $m+1$ distinct substitutions to its only variable $x$.
+While this detour seems extremely wasteful due to its $2^{m}$ (rather than $m+1$) incurred evaluations, it yields the following reward: For each variable $x_{e}$ in $\pmult p$, Lemma~\ref{lem: multivar-interpolation} only requires us to substitute \emph{two} distinct values (or \emph{weights}) into $x_{e}$, whereas interpolation on $p$ requires $m+1$ distinct substitutions to its only variable $x$.
 The small number of distinct weights will prove very useful, since each such weight will be simulated by a certain gadget.
-If there are only two weights to simulate, then we require only two fixed gadgets, whose sizes are trivially bounded by $\mathcal{O}(1)$.
+If there are only two weights to simulate, then we require only two fixed gadgets, whose sizes are trivially bounded by $O(1)$.

-However, to interpolate $\vec{p}$, we still need the prohibitively large number of $2^{m}$ evaluations.
-To overcome this, we trade off the number of evaluations with the numbers of distinct values per edge, and thus, with the size of the gadgets ultimately required. \begin{lem} Let $p$ be subset-admissible, with multivariate generalization $\vec{p}$, and let $W=(w_{0},w_{1},\ldots)$ be an infinite recursively enumerable sequence of pairwise distinct numbers in $\mathbb{Q}$.
+However, to interpolate $\pmult p$, we still need the prohibitively large number of $2^{m}$ evaluations.
+To overcome this, we trade off the number of evaluations with the numbers of distinct values per edge, and thus, with the size of the gadgets ultimately required.
+To this end, we group the edges into blocks and treat all edges within each block identically, similar to \cite{DBLP:journals/talg/CyganDLMNOPSW16}.
+At this point, the full power of sub-exponential reduction families from Definition~\ref{def: subexponential-reductions} is used crucially. \begin{lem} Let $p$ be subset-admissible, with multivariate generalization $\pmult p$, and let $W=(w_{0},w_{1},\ldots)$ be an infinite recursively enumerable sequence of pairwise distinct numbers in $\mathbb{Q}$.